techierishi/gejson/readme.md

-# easy json editor
+# Github json editor
 ---

-Chrome doesn't have a quite good json editor for users to copy paste and verify json, this is why this project exists.
+Github doesn't have a quite good json editor for users edit and verify json, this is why this project exists.

 ```
 It works!